 Cause looking for heaven, for the devil in me

 Looking for heaven, for the devil in me

 Well what the hell I’m gonna let it happen to me

 Florence’s initiation appears to have generated two results: a Florence dressed in red, who appears to be drunk on the world’s materiality and animal impulses, dancing without restraint and embracing her sexuality and a Florence dressed in white who leaves the ball to go on a tree (symbolically leaving the earthly realm to ascend towards the spiritual).
-The balance between these two opposite forces is at the basis of hermetic concept of duality.
+The balance between these two opposing forces is at the basis of the hermetic concept of duality.
 This all-important theme also appears to be central to Florence’s second video, No Light No Light.

 No Light No Light

 No Light No Light has none of the subtlety of Shake it Out.
 It rather violently clashes two diametrically opposing forces battling for nothing less than Florence’s soul.
 The imagery of the video is based on contrasts and opposites, using concepts such as light and darkness, good and evil, black and white, civilization and tribalism, church and sorcery and so forth.
 The two main scenes of the video that are pitted against each other are so clichéd that they border on caricature: an entranced voodoo doctor practicing black magic versus innocent church choir boys.
 The opposition is vivid, yet both worlds appear to be part of Florence’s experience (she was in choir during her youth, while also dabbling in occultism).
 The two scenes bring up an almost archetypal sense of good and evil, thus symbolically representing the eternal struggle that is happening within Florence’s soul.

 The first scene shows a masked man, sitting in the dark, in front of lit candles and a voodoo doll.